Charles Xavier (film character): The Phoenix, apparent death and the Sentinels

 Months later, Xavier expresses worry over Scott's grief over Jean's death and appoints Storm as his successor as headmaster of the school.
 Sensing trouble, Xavier sends Logan and Storm to investigate Alkali Lake.
 When they arrive, they find only telekinetically floating rocks, Scott's glasses, and an unconscious Grey.
 Xavier sedates her and tells Logan that he had kept her powers in check with mental barriers.
 When Jean awakens as The Phoenix and escapes, Xavier tracks her down to her old home and tries to convince her to return.
-Rather than starting a fight outside her house, Xavier lets Lehnserr come with him.
-Xavier tries to calmly talk Jean into returning to the mansion, but Lehnserr turns the unstable Jean against Xavier.
+Rather than starting a fight outside her house, Xavier lets Lehnsherr come with him.
+Xavier tries to calmly talk Jean into returning to the mansion, but Lehnsherr turns the unstable Jean against Xavier.
 This causes Xavier to panic and tell Jean that she is a danger to everyone, including herself.
 He uses the fact that Jean killed Scott to try to make her realize her potential for evil, but he only angers the Phoenix more.
 After much argument, the Phoenix manifests its great powers as she tries to keep Xavier from re-establishing the psychic blocks to imprison it again.
-Infuriated both by Xavier's meddling in her head and Lehnserr, who insinuates that Xavier wishes to restrain her and "give her the cure," she uses her mind to first lift her house into the air and then cause Xavier to explode into ashes.
+Infuriated both by Xavier's meddling in her head and Lehnsherr, who insinuates that Xavier wishes to restrain her and "give her the cure," she uses her mind to first lift her house into the air and then cause Xavier to explode into ashes.
 Xavier was buried on the campus grounds, with Scott to his right and eventually Jean to Scott's right.

 However, he was able to survive his encounter with Jean by transferring his consciousness into his brother's comatose body on Muir Island under the care of McTaggert.
 Since P. Xavier was born brain-dead and stuck in a coma, Xavier couldn't walk in his brother's body and had to use his old wheelchair.

-Years later, Xavier and Lehnserr warn Logan (who has returned from Japan) of an upcoming crisis.
+Years later, Xavier and Lehnsherr warn Logan (who has returned from Japan) of an upcoming crisis.
 Amazed, Logan asks how he is still alive.
 Xavier reminds Logan that he once said long ago that Logan is not the only one with gifts.